wp-plugins/woocommerce-compare-products/readme.txt

 == Support ==
-All support requests, questions or suggestions should be posted to the [HELP tab](http://a3rev.com/products-page/woocommerce/woocommerce-compare-products/#help) WooCommerce Compare Products Home page on the a3rev site.
+All support requests, questions or suggestions should be posted to the [HELP tab](http://a3rev.com/shop/woocommerce-compare-products/#tab-reviews) WooCommerce Compare Products Home page on the a3rev site.

 == Changelog ==

+= 2.0.3 - 2013/01/08 =

+* Feature: Added support for Chinese Characters* Tweak: UI tweak - changed the order of the admin panel tabs so that the most used Features tab is moved to first tab.* Tweak: Added links to all other a3rev wordpress.org plugins from the Features tab
+* Tweak: Updated Support and Pro Version link URL's on wordpress.org description, plugins and plugins dashboard.
+Links were returning 404 errors since the launch of the all new a3rev.com mobile responsive site as the base e-commerce permalinks is changed.

 = 2.0.2 - 2012/12/14 =